anthonypham3945/CECS-491A-Spring2020/README.md

 # If you DO NOT have an Android device:
 Download and install Bluestacks, [AVAILABLE HERE!](https://www.bluestacks.com/)

-* Once downloaded, you should be able to open the .apk file from this GitHub repo in Bluestacks.
+* Once downloaded and installed, you should be able to open the .apk file from this GitHub repo in Bluestacks.
 * Test the app!

 # If you DO have an Android device: